top of page

 2021c - Ubud.jpg

 John Charles Ryan is an international scholar in the fields of literary studies, creative writing, and environmental humanities.
-He holds positions as Adjunct Associate Professor at Southern Cross University, Australia, and Adjunct Faculty in Earth and Environmental Sciences at Susquehanna University in the U.S. His research focuses on Aboriginal Australian literature, Southeast Asian ecocriticism, ecopoetics, and transdisciplinary plant studies.
+He is Adjunct Senior Research Fellow at the Nulungu Institute, University of Notre Dame, Australia whose research focuses on Aboriginal Australian literature, Southeast Asian ecocriticism, ecopoetics, and transdisciplinary plant studies.
 Ryan’s book publications include Introduction to the Environmental Humanities (2022, Routledge, co-authored).
 He is Editor of the journal Plant Perspectives and Managing Co-Editor of The Trumpeter.
-In 2023–24, he undertook visiting fellowships in China, India, Indonesia, Finland, and Thailand.
-For more information, see www.johncharlesryan.com
+In 2023–24, he undertook visiting fellowships in China, Indonesia, Finland, and Thailand.
+Email: john.ryan1@nd.edu.au

 International Project Assistant